top of page

 DISCLAIMER

-As an Amazon affiliate, we may earn commissions if you purchase any of the products linked in this blog.
-That helps support this blog and our healthy efforts.
-Don't worry - you won't pay any more for these products - in some cases, you may save a few dollars!
+We may earn commissions if you purchase any of the products linked in this blog.
+That helps support this blog and our healthy living research.
+Don’t worry – you won’t pay any more for these products – in some cases, you may save a few dollars!